TWUOnline/orientation/wordpress-setup.md

 If you choose this option, you can always export your entire site and install it on your own domain at any time.
 We'd be happy to help.

 To choose this option, [click here](https://create.twu.ca/orientation/regis).
+This link will open in a new window.
+When you have filled out your information, please close the window or tab and return here.

 ##### Option 2 \(very easy; no maintenance; minimal autonomy; variable cost options\)